 - Unexpected additional charges and fees: Unexpected costs or fees that are only added to the order summary at the time of purchase causes customers to reassess the value of the purchase they are making.
 In some cases, these added fees will cause the customer to change their mind.

 - Forced account creation or registration: Forcing users to register in order to proceed creates an obstacle for customers that are ready to buy.
 Never hinder checkout, instead offer guest checkout options.

-- Overly complicated checkout process: Customers are looking for a fast, convenient payment process when buying online.
+- Overly complicated checkout process: Customers are looking for a fast checkout experience when purchasing online.
 A complex checkout process that takes too much time, requires too much information to be input, and is hard to follow along will slow customers down and lead to abandonment.

 - Performance issues, errors, and crashes: Minor performance issues are acceptable, but consistent performance problems, errors, and crashes fail to provide an optimized user experience and instill a lack of trust in the payment process.